 “There’s an upcoming battle between what we see with microservices nowadays and the role of serverless”

 Integrating microservices and taming distributed systems is hard.
 We caught up with Bernd Rücker, developer advocate & co-founder of Camunda to discuss the top drivers for adopting microservices, the expanding universe of microservices and more.

 What solutions can ManagedBlocker provide for the Fork/Join framework?
 How can you reduce wasted CPU cycles?
 Dr. Heinz Kabutz gives us answers to these questions and more.

 What is Eclipse MicroProfile and what does it have to offer to the community of Java developers?
 Join Emily Jiang as she offers us an introduction to Eclipse MicroProfile and its goals.

-Got something to say about Java, DevOps, microservices or emerging technologies?
-JAX London is looking for papers and presenters for the 2017 conference in October and we want you to be there!
+Got any brilliant ideas about Java, DevOps, microservices or emerging technologies?
+We can’t wait to hear them!
+JAX London is looking for papers and presenters for the 2018 conference in October.

 Oracle will increase the release cadence of Java SE to every six months.
 However, it seems that the six-month cadence will impact more than just Oracle’s plans.
 JAXenter editor Hartmut Schlosser talked with Stephen Colebourne about all this and more.